decentralizedintelligencenetwork/.github/profile/README.md

 - **Market exchange compatibility**
 - **Price predictability**

-Whether using established stablecoins or experimenting with new value-pegged tokens, this architecture provides a reliable, non-volatile foundation for decentralized AI and data monetization.
+Whether using established stablecoins or experimenting with new value-pegged tokens, this architecture provides a reliable, non-volatile foundation for decentralized AI, **open agentic AI systems**, and data monetization.

 ---

 ## 🔐 Key Features of Decentralized Intelligence Network (DIN)

 - 💻 **Self-Sovereign Data Ownership**
-  Retain **full control** over your data while enabling AI training in a secure, **decentralized infrastructure**—no centralized oversight or data movement.
+  Retain **full control** over your data while enabling **AI agent training** in a secure, **decentralized infrastructure**—no centralized oversight or data movement.

-- 🤖 **Decentralized AI Training with Federated Learning**
+- 🤖 **Open Agentic AI Training with Federated Learning**
   Utilize **Federated Learning (FL)** in a **peer-to-peer network** for **privacy-preserving AI model updates**.
-Data never leaves local storage—only encrypted model updates are shared, enabling **secure collaboration** between data providers and AI developers.
+Data never leaves local storage—only encrypted model updates are shared, enabling **secure collaboration** between data owners, **open AI agents**, and developers.

 - 💰 **High-Frequency Trustless Incentives**
-  Earn high-frequency **stablecoin (e.g., RAI) rewards** transparently, eliminating intermediaries and ensuring **fair, direct compensation** for all network participants.
+  Earn **stablecoin (e.g., RAI) rewards** transparently and at high frequency, eliminating intermediaries and ensuring **fair, direct compensation** for all network participants, including **AI agents**.

+---

+## 🌱 Additional Features

-- 🔗 **Eigenlayer Integration for Validator Bootstrapping**
+### 🔗 **Eigenlayer Integration for Validator Bootstrapping**

-  Our validator network leverages **Eigenlayer's AVS stack**, allowing us to inherit Ethereum’s security model while remaining **chain-agnostic across Ethereum ecosystem chains**—accelerating decentralization, compatibility, and trust from the outset.
+Our validator network leverages **Eigenlayer's AVS stack**, inheriting Ethereum’s security model while remaining **chain-agnostic** across Ethereum ecosystem chains.
+This accelerates decentralization, compatibility, and trust from the outset.

+### 🌍 **Circular Economy for Open Agentic AI**

+Users and developers engage in a **circular economy**: contributors earn rewards in **stablecoins** for their data and compute contributions, which can then be used to access **premium open AI agent services**, fostering a self-sustaining ecosystem that enables autonomous, **open AI agents** to thrive.

 ---